oceanprotocol/pdr-web/resources/terms.md

 (g) Customer has ceased to operate in the ordinary course, made an assignment for the benefit of creditors or similar disposition of Customer assets, or become the subject of any bankruptcy, reorganization, liquidation, dissolution or similar proceeding.

 **6.2**    If Ocean, according to Section 6.1, suspends Customer’s right to access or use any portion or all of the Predictoor Stack:

 (a) Customer remains responsible for all fees and charges Customer incurs during the period of suspension; and

 (b) Customer will not be entitled to any service credits under the Service Level Agreements for any period of suspension.

-## TODO
-**7 PURGATORY & TERMINATION**
+**7 ALLOWLIST & TERMINATION**

-**7.1**	Purgatory is a state in which a publisher or data asset is tagged as "in purgatory".
-Being in purgatory has implications into how the asset is displayed in Ocean Market, and what actions are permitted to be performed on the asset.
-Once in purgatory, the asset or publisher may stay there or leave purgatory if certain conditions are fulfilled.
+**7.1**    Allowlist is a state in which a Predictoor Feed is tagged as "allowed".
+Being allow has implications into how the asset is displayed in the Predictoor Portal, and whether the asset is incentivized by Predictoor DF.

 **7.2**    This agreement can be terminated at any time by discontinuing Customer access to and use of the Predictoor Stack.
 You will not receive any refunds, you agree that we, in our sole discretion and for any or no reason, may terminate these Terms and suspend and/or terminate the access to the Predictoor Stack and that we will not be liable to you or to any third party for any such suspension or termination.

 **8 INTELLECTUAL PROPERTY RIGHTS AND LICENSE**

-**8.1**    Except as provided in this Section 8, Ocean obtains no rights whatsoever under this Agreement from Customer (or Customer’s licensors) to published assets.
+**8.1**    Except as provided in this Section 8, Ocean obtains no rights whatsoever under this Agreement from Customer (or Customer’s licensors) to submitted predictions or Predictoor Feeds.

 **8.2**    Customer represents and warrants to Ocean that: